-I still believe my mother’s “Fleischkräpfle” tasted the best!
-Pretty much everyone has a “family recipe” and this is exactly what I want to share with you today, because these German meat patties are an absolute dream!
+I truly think that my mother’s “Fleischkräpfle” were the most delicious!
+Almost everyone has a cherished “family recipe,” and that’s exactly what I want to share with you today, as these German meat patties are simply delightful!

 In Bavaria they are called Fleischpflanzerl, in Franconia Fleischküchle, Fleischkräpfle or Frikadelle, and in the North, Buletten or Bratklops